 As part of its corporate governance structures the Company has an Audit Committee in line with the requirements of the Listing Rules.
 Unlike the provisions of the Code which are not mandatory in nature, the directors acknowledge that the requirement of having an Audit Committee in place is an obligation under the Listing Rules.
 The principal role of the Audit Committee is the monitoring of internal systems and controls.
 During the course of the period under review the Board established the Audit Committee under formal terms of reference designed both to strengthen this function within the Company and to establish the scope of the duties and responsibilities of this Committee.
-The Committee consists of the three (3) Non-Executive Directors, namely Mr Michael Hoeferer3 (Chairman), Mr Yousef Sabeh (Member), Mr Alfred Quintano3 (Member).
-Ms Jackie Camilleri and Mr Andreas Schadenhofer occupied the post of Chairman and Member respectively for the period up to 22 May 2013.
+The Committee consists of the three (3) Non-Executive Directors, namely Mr Nikolaus Gretzmacher (Chairman), Mr Youssef Sabeh (Member), Mr Alfred Quintano (Member).
 The Committee has the power and authority under its terms of reference to summon any person to assist it in the performance of its duties.
-The directors believe that Mr Michael Hoeferer is independent and competent in accounting and/or auditing in terms of Listing Rule 5.117.
-The directors believe that Mr Michael Hoeferer satisfies the independence criteria as he is independent within the meaning of the Code as explained above in this Statement.
+The directors believe that Mr Nikolaus Gretzmacher is independent and competent in accounting and/or auditing in terms of Listing Rule 5.117.
+The directors believe that Mr Nikolaus Gretzmacher satisfies the independence criteria as he is independent within the meaning of the Code as explained above in this Statement.